DIY pattern design groups developed in 2 or more colors

 Punchcard users can mirror after the fact by simply turning the card over before inserting it, after marking and numbering at least the starting row on its reverse.

-To retain symmetry in developing half-drop or brick repeats, it is useful to have an even number of stitches and rows in the original design.
+To retain symmetry in developing half-drop or brick repeats, having an even number of stitches and rows in the original design is useful.
 Some designs are broken up in ways that are subject to use based on personal visual preferences.

 If used for blankets, the repeats can be tiled to dimensions leaving room for coordinated borders.